This page describes the major features and capabilities of Cloud SQL for PostgreSQL. Cloud SQL is also available for MySQL.

 - Customer data encrypted on Google’s internal networks and in database tables, temporary files, and backups.

-- Support for secure external connections with the Cloud SQL Proxy or with the Secure Sockets Layer (SSL) protocol.
+- Support for secure external connections with the Cloud SQL Proxy or with the SSL/TLS protocol.

 - Import and export databases using SQL dump files.